G7a torpedo: Design

-The G7a(TI) torpedo was 533.4 mm in diameter, 7163 mm in length (with a type Ka or Kb warhead and Pi1 or Pi2 pistol), the warhead holding a charge of approximately 280 kg of so-called Schießwolle 36.
+The G7a(TI) torpedo was 533.4 mm in diameter, 7163 mm in length (with a type Ka or Kb warhead and Pi1 or Pi2 pistol), the warhead holding a charge of approximately 280 kg of Schießwolle 36.
 It was Kriegsmarine's first operational torpedo (hence "TI" = Torpedo number one), and the standard issue torpedo for all German U-boats and surface torpedo-bearing vessels from 1934 to the end of WW2.

 The torpedo was a straight-running unguided design, controlled by a gyroscope.
 The TI had variable speed, running a distance of 5,000 m at 81 km/h (5,500 yd at 44kt), 7,500 m at 74 km/h (8,250 yd at 40 kt), and 12,000 m at 55.6 km/h (13,200 yd at 30 kt).
 The 44 kt setting was used only by torpedo boats like the Schnellboote on torpedoes with a reinforced engine.

 The TI was the last naval torpedo of German design in operational use with the traditional standard wet heat method of propulsion.
 The torpedo was powered by an engine fed by a mixture of compressed air and steam.
 Decaline fuel was burning in a combustion chamber, creating steam from fresh water.
 The torpedo's speed was determined by the level of pressure (three settings for 30/40/44 kn) from the low-pressure regulator feeding air to the bottom of the combustion chamber.
 The resulting superheated steam powered a four cylinder reciprocating engine, in turn powering a pair of contra-rotating propellers.

-Though this system of propulsion gave the TI great speed and endurance it had the distinct disadvantage of being very noisy and leaving a long wake of bubbles, common to most torpedoes of the period, with the exception of the Japanese Type 93 and submarine Type 95, which were fuelled by enriched oxygen.
+Though this system of propulsion gave the TI great speed and endurance it had the distinct disadvantage of being very noisy and leaving a long wake of bubbles, common to most non-electric torpedoes of the period, with the exception of the Japanese surface-launched Type 93 and submarine-launched Type 95, which were propelled by engines using pure oxygen as the oxidizer.
 For U-boats, this relegated the TI for use mainly at night, when its wake was least noticeable, so as to not give away the element of surprise and the location of the submarine that fired it.
-During daytime, the electric torpedoes were favoured.
+During daytime, the electrically-propelled G7e were favored.